2ndSightLab/ai-tracker/issues.md

 ## Issues

+🟡 Keep running out of credits and is stopping me.
+Usage based credits cost more.
+If I am goign to use those probably want to use those through AWS so I can track the cost.
+So combined with figuring out how to use Fable I want to have an alternative when my credits run out.
+I tried Claude but it doesn't work the way I want as logged under mistakes.
+I wish I could use Kiro only but so far Claude is lasting longer, but with timeouts.
+So with the timeouts is it really less expensive?
+What if I switch to the $200 plan because in theor then I get even more tokens/credits.
+Hmm.

+🟡 Cannot use Fable in Claude with a subscription.
+Need to figure out how to set up API key or usage based access to use Fable.
+Possibly billed through AWS or test billed through AWS and not through AWS to see if there is any difference.

 🟡 If account fails to deploy should not be looking up account resources and deploying them.

 🟡 In Progress: Error messages should include file name and line number (wrote requirememnts, no project have yet picked up and implemented correctly.)